Surya7612/Text_Summarizer/README.md

+## Project Status

+**Work Halted Due to Deployment Issues**

+Currently, the development of this project is on hold due to some deployment issues I am facing.
+I am actively working on resolving these issues and will resume the project as soon as possible.

+Thank you for your understanding and patience.

 # SummarizeMaster

 SummarizeMaster is a Python package for text summarization using state-of-the-art models like PEGASUS and BART.
 The package integrates multiple datasets from Hugging Face and provides functionalities for training, evaluation, and prediction.